 One of the mysteries of the English language finally explained.

-Fill with enthusiasm and energy; reinvigorate.‘the Prime Minister would breathe new life into his party’
+Fill with enthusiasm and energy; reinvigorate.‘spring breathes new life into a wintry woods’

 reinvigorate, revitalize, re-energize, brace, fortify, strengthen, give new strength to, give a boost to, build up, bolster, prop up, help, renew, regenerate, restore, revive, revivify, rejuvenate, reanimate, resuscitate, refresh, reawaken, rekindle, enliven, stimulate, put some spark into, kick-start, upliftinstil, infuse, inject, impart, imbue with, transfuseView synonyms